-Assaults and robberies top last week’s indictments - Port Arthur News
+Assaults & robberies lowlight last week’s indictments in Jefferson County - Port Arthur News

+Assaults & robberies lowlight last week’s indictments in Jefferson County

-Assaults and robberies top last week’s indictments
+Assaults and robberies topped last week’s list of indictments handed down by a Jefferson County grand jury.

 Indictments handed down April 7 by a Jefferson County grand jury: